-- 6.2.1 The management of earmarked and general reserves (in recognition of the need to plan for known or predicted future obligations, unexpected events or emergencies), helps demonstrate stewardship of the Authority's resources and its ability to provide services to the local community. - 6.3 Involvement (consultation, engagement, participation) Not applicable.

-- 6.4.1 Stewardship of the Authority's resources allows for the provision of services to the local community in the short and long term. - 6.5 Preventative focus Not applicable. - 6.6 Collaboration / partnership working Not applicable. - 6.7 Integration (across service areas) Not applicable.
+- 6.2.1 The management of earmarked and general reserves (in recognition of the need to plan for known or predicted future obligations, unexpected events or emergencies), helps demonstrate stewardship of the Authority's resources and its ability to provide services to the local community. - 6.3 Involvement (consultation, engagement, participation) Not applicable. - 6.4 Thinking for the Long term (forward planning) - 6.4.1 Stewardship of the Authority's resources allows for the provision of services to the local community in the short and long term. - 6.5 Preventative focus

+Not applicable.

+6.6 Collaboration / partnership working Not applicable.

+Not applicable.

-6.8.1 An EQIA is not required as this report provides an estimated outturn position in relation to the Authority's reserve balances for the financial year, on an objective basis in accordance with relevant accounting standards, codes, concepts, principles, guidance and legislation.
+- 6.8 EqIA - 6.8.1 An EQIA is not required as this report provides an estimated outturn position in relation to the Authority's reserve balances for the financial year, on an objective basis in accordance with relevant accounting standards, codes, concepts, principles, guidance and legislation.